fwestenberg/reolink_dev/README.md

 | Protocol                | Switch between the RTMP or RTSP streaming protocol.                                                         |
 | Channel                 | When using a single camera, choose stream 0.
 When using a NVR, switch between the different camera streams. |

-## Binary Sensor
+## Binary Sensors

 When the camera supports motion detection events, a binary sensor is created for real-time motion detection.
 The time to switch motion detection off can be configured via the options menu, located at the integrations page.
-Please notice: for using the motion detection, your Homa Assistant should be reachable (within you local network) over http (not https).
+Please notice: for using the motion detection, your Homa Assistant should be reachable (within your local network) over http (not https).

 | Parameter               | Description                                                                                                 |
 | :-------------------    | :---------------------------------------------------------------------------------------------------------- |